MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/learn-about-cloud-hybrid-search-for-sharepoint.md

 With cloud hybrid search, the crawler can crawl the same content sources and use the same search connectors as in earlier SharePoint Server versions.
 This lets you crawl and push content from your SharePoint Server 2007, SharePoint Server 2010, SharePoint Server 2013 and SharePoint Server 2016 farms into the Microsoft 365 search index.
 But, you can't index content that requires custom security trimming, because SharePoint in Microsoft 365 doesn't support adding [custom security trimmers](https://msdn.microsoft.com/library/ee819930.aspx).

 The crawler can crawl the same default file types as in earlier SharePoint Server versions.
 If you need to crawl other file types on-premises, you just add custom iFilters to the SharePoint Server 2013 or SharePoint Server 2016 farm.
-From the SharePoint Server 2013or SharePoint Server 2016 farm you can also change which file types the crawler crawls and includes in the search index in Office 365.
+From the SharePoint Server 2013 or SharePoint Server 2016 farm, you can also change which file types the crawler crawls and includes in the search index in Office 365.

 ### The search schema in SharePoint in Microsoft 365

-You manage the search schema in SharePoint for Microsoft 365, see [Manage the Search Center in SharePoint](/sharepoint/manage-search-center).
+You manage the search schema in SharePoint in Microsoft 365, see [Manage the Search Center in SharePoint in Microsoft 365](/sharepoint/manage-search-center).

 The default mappings between crawled and managed properties in the search schema in Microsoft 365 also apply to the on-premises content.
 As long as you don't remove your existing, standard SSA, you can still set up a search schema in SharePoint Server, but this search schema won't apply to your on-premises content that the cloud SSA crawls.

-In the user interface for managing the search schema in SharePoint for Microsoft 365, you can't see the difference between the origin of properties such as categories, crawled properties, and automatically created managed properties.
+In the user interface for managing the search schema in SharePoint in Microsoft 365, you can't see the difference between the origin of properties such as categories, crawled properties, and automatically created managed properties.

 For content that's stored in Microsoft 365, you can customize the search schema at the tenant and the site collection level.
 For content that's stored on-premises, you can only customize the search schema at the tenant level.
 In the search index, metadata for content that's stored on-premises has the managed property ** IsExternalContent ** set to true.